 Fastest and Cheapest Way to Get Pregnant with Unexplained Infertility

 Of course, the answer to how to get pregnant with fertility treatment depends on your diagnosis and your age.
 A lot of people continue to think that infertility treatment is like a conveyor belt: enter the door; 3 months of fertility pills (Clomid, Letrozole), 3 months of fertility pills with artificial insemination (IUI), 3 months of IUI with injectable gonadotropins, and then IVF.
-It`s just not that simple.
+It’s just not that simple with any diagnosis and it certainly is not that simple with unexplained infertility.

 The FASTT (Fast-track and Standard Treatment Trail), showed that infertility patients diagnosed with unexplained infertility were able to get pregnant faster and saved an average of $2,600 by bypassing intrauterine insemination (IUI) with injectable ovulatory stimulating drugs (gonadotropins) and going straight to in vitro fertilization (IVF).
 In theory this approach would also be safer because of fewer multiple births.
 This study was led by Dr. Richard Reindollar with patients from Boston IVF.
-Dr. Alison Zimon, a reproductive endocrinologist at Boston IVF, talked about the findings of this study on yesterday’s show.
+Dr. Alison Zimon, a reproductive endocrinologist at Boston IVF, talked about the findings of this study on the Creating a Family Radio Show.

 Who Benefits from Clomid (and other Fertility Pills)